associatedpress/harvester/README.md

 ## API

-Harvester contains an assortment of API endpoints to provide various information about your Harvester instance and export harested data to csv.
+AP Harvester contains an assortment of API endpoints to provide various information about your Harvester instance and export harested data to csv.

 * GET &nbsp; `/d/<docId>/schema` - Returns the schema as defined in the specified Google sheet.
 * GET &nbsp; `/d/<docId>/table/<table>` - Returns the contents of a specified table as an array of objects.